Dogtra Collar Troubleshooting: 4 Tips

 It is very normal for inexperienced dogs to be responding well to the e-collar and then suddenly get distracted and act as if they aren’t feeling the static sensation at all.
 It is also very normal for some dogs that are new to an e-collar to not notice the static until you go up the dial considerably.
 Once they become aware of the sensation, you can turn the stimulation back down while still maintaining their attention to it.

-I’ve personally worked dogs that are in the 80’s and 90’s and they barely blink an eye and other dogs that work beautifully and pay attention at levels in the single digits.
+I’ve personally worked dogs that are in the ’80s and ’90s, and they barely blink an eye and other dogs that work beautifully and pay attention at levels in the single digits.
 The user’s goal is to adjust the dial as needed.

 Be aware that if there is a sudden distraction that causes an adrenaline surge, the dog’s sensitivity to tactile sensation can diminish.
 If you’ve ever discovered a bruise on your body but had no recollection of how it occurred, you’ve experienced this.
 Our sensitivity changes depending on how excited or distracted we are.
-Athletes give one another some intense body slams and high fives in the heat of a game, but if they used that same intensity during a lunch meeting it would be out of place.
-By the same token the equivalent pressure of a lunch meeting hand shake would go unnoticed when we’re 3rd down with 5 yards to go to win the big game.
+Athletes give one another some intense body slams and high fives in the heat of a game, but if they used that same intensity during a lunch meeting, it would be out of place.
+By the same token, the equivalent pressure of a lunch meeting handshake would go unnoticed when we’re 3rd down with 5 yards to go to win the big game.

 Pete summed up the need for varying the intensity this way;

 “You will probably be changing the stimulation level multiple times as your session progresses.
 The way a dog reacts will vary depending on his/her tolerance to the static, the distractions in the environment, and your ability to identify that the dog is actually feeling the stimulation.
 Think of using stimulation levels the way you use your voice to speak with someone.
 You use one level in the library, another level in a restaurant, and still another level in the subway when there is a train going by.
-The goal is for your friend to be able to hear you in each situation.”
+The goal is for your friend to be able to hear you in each situation.

 It is crucial to know what to watch for as you try to determine if your dog is feeling the e-collar.
 A jump or startle response isn’t the ideal response.
 In most training situations, I’d say that even means you’ve gone a bit higher than needed.
-This article explains (Link to: https://www.dogtra.com/blog-and-events/right-level) signs to look for when deciding if your dog is feeling the e-collar or not.
+Once you’re certain the dog is feeling it, keep training.
+Repetition is one of the main keys to success.
+Check out this article for signs to look for when deciding if your dog is feeling the e-collar or not.

 The e-collar is a great tool.
 It can help the dog learn and speed up the process, but it doesn’t replace the need for practice and consistency.
 And please remember to keep a leash or long line on the dog for the first few training sessions.
 Helping your dog respond properly by using the leash and e-collar together will make the training easier for both of you.